RaspberryPiFoundation/python-curriculum/en-GB/secret-messages-new/Secret Messages - notes.md

 #Offline Resources
 This project can be [completed offline](https://www.codeclubprojects.org/en-GB/resources/python-working-offline/) if preferred.

-You can find a completed version of this project's challenges in the 'Volunteer Resources' section, which contains:
+You can find the completed project in the 'Volunteer Resources' section, which contains:

 + messages-finished/messages.py
 + messages-finished/friends.py